 Investment property, principally comprising leasehold land and buildings, is held for long-term rental yields and is not occupied by the Group.
-Land held under operating leases are accounted for as investment properties when the rest of the definition of an investment property is met.
-In such cases, the operating leases concerned are accounted for as if they were finance leases.
 Investment property is initially measured at cost, including related transaction costs and where applicable borrowing costs.
 After initial recognition, investment properties are carried at fair value, representing open market value determined at each reporting date by external valuers.
 Fair value is based on active market prices, adjusted, if necessary, for any difference in the nature, location or condition of the specific asset.
 If the information is not available, the Group uses alternative valuation methods such as recent prices on less active markets or discounted cash flow projections.
-Changes in fair values are recorded in the consolidated income statement as part of a valuation gain or loss in 'other (losses)/gains - net'.
+Changes in fair values are recorded in the consolidated income statement as part of a valuation gain or loss in 'other gains/(losses) - net'.